What Can I Keep When Filing Bankruptcy?

 You can imagine that we get asked this type of question many times.

-The General Rule of Assets in Bankruptcy
+What Can I Keep – the General Rule of Assets in Bankruptcy

 The general principle of bankruptcy law is that upon filing for bankruptcy, your assets become the legal property of the Licensed Insolvency Trustee.
 The Trustee is then required to liquidate your assets in an orderly manner and deposit the proceeds into his trust account.
 The proceeds are then distributed to your creditors after the Trustee pays himself a fee for his professional services.